Landtag of Hesse: 17th legislative period (2008 through 2009)

-18th Legislative period (2009 through 2013)
+18th legislative period (2009 through 2013)

+Andrea Ypsilanti resigned as the SPD's top candidate and Minister-President nominee.
+She was replaced by Thorsten Schäfer-Gümbel, an unknown backbencher and loyal supporter of Ypsilanti.
+The SPD announced that they were willing to form a governing coalition with Die Linke.

-The early elections on 18 January 2009 led to a stable majority of CDU and FDP.
-Andrea Ypsilanti had resigned to candidate for Ministerpresident.
-New leader of the SPD was Thorsten Schäfer-Gümbel, a unknown backbencher and loyal supporter of Ypsilanti.
-Now SPD declared their will to work with Die Linke together for a left wing majority.
-On 18 January 2009 the SPD lost a third of their seats.
+The early election on 18 January 2009 led to a stable majority of CDU and FDP.
+The SPD lost a third of their seats.

-19th Legislative period (2013 through 2018)
+19th legislative period (2013 through 2018)

 The elections of 22 September 2013 did not lead to a stable majority for any of the common coalitions.
-After several weeks of coalition talks Volker Bouffier's CDU and Tarek Al-Wazir's Green Party formed the first black-green coalition of a territorial state in Germany.
+After several weeks of coalition talks, Volker Bouffier's CDU and Tarek Al-Wazir's Green Party formed the first black–green coalition in any German state.

-20th Legislative period (2018 through 2023)
+20th legislative period (2018 through 2023)

-The black-green (CDU-Green) coalition government continued with a very slim majority of 69 seats.
-The far-right AfD was represented in the Landtag for the first time in history.
+The black–green (CDU–Green) coalition government continued, but with only a one seat majority (69 of 137 seats).
+The far-right AfD won seats in the Landtag for the first time in history.
 With 19.8% of the vote, 66 votes behind the Greens, the SPD had their worst result ever in the state.